Skip advert

 Advertisement - Article continues below

 "We want to find out how long the batteries will last in these applications; that's why we're doing these tests, to really see what are the financial and sustainability benefits."
 Volvo's head of sustainability Anders Karrberg told DrivingElectric.
-Interestingly, Volvo isn't yet fully convinced that second-life applications are necessarily the most sustainable route to go down with batteries that have come out of hybrid and electric cars.
+However, Volvo is yet to be convinced that second-life applications are the most sustainable route to go down with batteries that have come out of hybrid and electric cars.

 Advertisement - Article continues below